BertVdM/xskirtor/README.md

 ## I. X-skirtor_smooth: A smooth torus model for XRISM/Resolve

-X-skirtor_smooth is the first X-ray torus model calculated with the SKIRT code, modelling X-ray reprocessing by cold gas.
+X-skirtor_smooth is the first X-ray torus model calculated with SKIRT, modelling X-ray reprocessing by cold gas.

 <table>
   <tr>